Check this page often for the latest information about

 Christopher Plummer Wins Golden Globe Award

-We heartily congratulate Mr. Plummer on receiving the Golden Globe Award for his performance in "Beginnings".
+We heartily congratulate Mr. Plummer on receiving the Academy Award for Best Suppporting Actor, and the Golden Globe Award for his performance in "Beginnings".
 His role as a newly widowed father of Ewan McGreggor's character discovers he is gay after his wife of 50 years passes away.
 Certainly a ground-breaking role for him.
 He continues to receive accolades and is in high demand in films in his mid 80s.
 His most recent film role is in "The Girl With The Dragon Tatoo".

 SIT Composer John Barry Dies at age 77